-The Add Time Based Event window appears, displaying a list of time-based Autolog sheets accessible to the logged-in user as configured in Plant Applications Administrator.

-- 4. In the Choose activity section, select an activity to create a time-based event on the selected activity. - 5.
-In the Add Event Details section, in the TIMESTAMP box, select a date and time.
+The Add Time Based Event window appears, displaying a list of time-based autolog sheets accessible to you as configured in Plant Applications Administrator. - 4.
+In the Choose activity section, select an activity that you want to create for the event.

-Note: The time stamp of the event must be within two hours from the current date and time.

-- 6. Optional: In the COMMENT box, enter a comment for the event. - 7.
+- 5. In the Add Event Details section, in the TIMESTAMP box, select a date and time.
+The time stamp of the event must be within two hours from the current date and time. - 6.
+Optional: In the COMMENT box, enter a comment for the event. - 7.
 Select Save.